RamyQabel/Growth-curve/README.md

 ## Virtual machine
 A Ubuntu VirtualBox VM built by Fernando Marotta is available at https://drive.google.com/open?id=1ZSlJozj8cgZ66BR_6_V3G3OVeBdEomNN
-Its deafult language is Spanish.
+Its system language is Spanish.
 Instructions on how to change language in Ubuntu are available at https://websiteforstudents.com/how-to-change-to-your-native-language-on-ubuntu-17-10/

 ## Install your own GCAT server